eventsauce-symfony/eventsauce-bundle/README.md

 _There are two strategies, that saying how filters will be resolved_

-* match_all - all filters must fulfill the condition (default)
+* match_all - all filters are met a condition (default)
-* match_any - any filter must fulfill the condition
+* match_any - any filter are met a condition

 Example configuration to change strategy